-- A school assembly is held daily, whereby the pupils will discuss a range of topics, ranging from; the weekly on-goings in school, to any negativity that may have impacted our daily procedures. - It's been decided that the pupils of Endeavour House School are going to form a school council (Incorporating democracy), so that they can obtain more of a voice, in all decisions made within the school.
+- A school assembly is held each week and debates are held during breakfast club, whereby the pupils will discuss a range of topics, ranging from; the weekly on-goings in school, to any negativity that may have impacted our daily procedures. - Field Gate School have formed a school council (Incorporating democracy), so that they can obtain more of a voice, in all decisions made within the school.